-The disparity between the calculated pickup deadline $d^\mathrm{p}_j$ and the current time $t$ indicates the temporal margin of the deadline.
+The disparity between the calculated pickup deadline $d^\mathrm{p}_j$ and current time $t$ indicates the temporal margin of the deadline.
 In TP, the system assigns tasks to minimize the execution cost at the moment of assignment.
-In contrast, in D-TP, the system assigns tasks to agents in a manner that minimizes the weighted sum of the execution cost and the temporal margin relative to the deadline.
+Contrastingly, in D-TP, the system assigns tasks to agents in a manner that minimizes the weighted sum of the execution cost and temporal margin relative to the deadline.

 where $0\leq \alpha \leq 1$ and $\mathcal{T}^\prime$ denotes the set of tasks that can be assigned to agent $a_i$.
-The first term $(d^\mathrm{p}_j - t)$ denotes the temporal margin for the deadline of task $\tau_j$; the second term $h( loc(a_i), v^{\mathrm{p}}_j)$ indicates the h-value from the current location of agent $a_i$ to the pickup location of the task, which represents the execution cost; and the parameter $\alpha$ indicates the weight for the urgency of the pickup deadline.
-When $\alpha=0$, it is equivalent to the existing method \cite{ma2017} that does not take the deadline into account.
+The first term $(d^\mathrm{p}_j - t)$ denotes the temporal margin for the deadline of task $\tau_j$; the second term $h( loc(a_i), v^{\mathrm{p}}_j)$ indicates the h-value from the current location of agent $a_i$ to the pickup location of the task, which represents the execution cost; and parameter $\alpha$ indicates the weight for the urgency of the pickup deadline.
+When $\alpha=0$, it is equivalent to the existing method \cite{ma2017} that does not consider the deadline.